MohamedBourass/fullstack-application/README.md

 # FullStack application

-- This app contains a frontend and backend application which both introduce a bunch of features which are commonly used by developers.
+- This app contains a frontend and backend applications which both introduce a bunch of features which are commonly used by developers.

 ## Frontend